cbcrg/mouse-pergola-reproduce/README.md

 ## Online Shiny-Pergola visualization

+From the folder where you have run the pipeline, you can visualize the results using Shiny-Pergola introducing the commands described below.

 #### shiny-pergola config file

+To set the membership of each of the files inside the folder with the same name, a config file is needed.
 The repository includes a file assigning files to each of the groups (*Control,  HF*) You can also check the file [here](https://gist.githubusercontent.com/JoseEspinosa/52e7e948fbeb5c9265d567b556628d31/raw/494957605cf99f53484d6c4ed7f6456ec86cb431/hf_mice_conf.txt)